RillingDev/chevron/README.md

 cv.access("foo"); //returns the service or factory with dependencies injected into arguments
 ```

-or, if you just want the service without dependencies from the chevron container(called chev):
+or, if you just want the service without dependencies from the Chevron container(called chev):

 ```javascript
 cv.chev.foo; //returns the service as Chevron object.
 ```

-# API
+## API

 You can create your own service type/constructor by using the Chevron API.
-To declare a new type, simpy add a new entry to the "tl"(which stands for "typeList") property of your Chevron instance by calling the extend method.
+To declare a new type, simpy call the "extend" method with a name and Constructor for your new type:

 ```javascript
 //Chevron.prototype.extend(type,fn);